 - Headache or a feeling of pressure in the head

 - Confusion or feeling as if in a fog

 - Sensitivity to light and noise

 - Appearing dazed

 - Dizziness when rising from a seated or lying position

 - Slowed mental function

-In concussion, your brain is squished against the skull kind of like an egg-yolk inside an eggshell, and your brain-stem gets stretched, twisted and can have micro-shearing.
-The brain-stem contains all of your vital centers and interconnects other areas of your brain which include but are not limited to your cardiovascular, respiratory and autonomic systems, as well as your balance and sensory systems and your reticular activating system.
+In a concussion, your brain is squished against the skull kind of like an egg-yolk inside an eggshell, and your brain-stem gets stretched, twisted, and can have micro-shearing.
+The brainstem contains all of your vital centers and interconnects other areas of your brain which include but are not limited to your cardiovascular, respiratory, and autonomic systems, as well as your balance and sensory systems and your reticular activating system.